How to Use Debt to Build Wealth

 Leverage is addictive.
-Once they get the bug, few people revert to more conservative practices.
-But as we all learned in 2008, when a loss hits, it doesn’t care how good you thought the investment was.
-History is full of smart people who detonate their financial life through leverage addictions.
+And history is full of smart people who got wiped out by borrowing too much.
 Read The Quants and When Genius Failed, two fantastic books about investment “geniuses” who blew up this way.

 Borrow for protection, not just to capitalize on opportunities.
 In 2006, Ford Motor Company’s then CEO, Alan Mulally, made a capital allocation decision regarding debt that’s been called one of the most significant moves in the company’s history.
 When borrowing was easy, Mulally mortgaged the company’s assets, including the Mustang brand name and Ford logo, for $23.6 billion in loans to finance a company overhaul and to give Ford a significant cash safety net.
 We now know that a severe recession came soon after.
 Car sales plummeted.
 General Motors and Chrysler, Ford’s domestic competitors, sought bankruptcy protection and received billions of dollars in a controversial government bailout.
 Ford did not have to do either of these things thanks to its cash hoard.
 It emerged from the crisis stronger, which helped its image, reputation, and stock price.

 Individuals can do something similar by setting up lines of credit when times are good in case they’re needed for bad times.
 One of the most common sources of credit lines available to individuals is a home equity line of credit (HELOC), which allows you to borrow against your home equity.
 Once it has been established, you can borrow up to the limit or never tap into it at all.
 There’s a draw period of ten years, after which you enter a repayment period for up to twenty years, although you can always make payments against the line during the draw period.